Saharan red dust arrives in UK after turning Spanish skies orange with ‘blood rain’

 “However, we don’t expect significant impacts – the most likely would be on the cloudscapes at sunset, but as conditions are likely to be generally overcast and wet for much of the day this is unlikely to amount to much.
 There are no air quality warnings.

-“People in the south might find a bit of dust left on their cars as the rain washes it out of the skies today.”
+“People in the south might find a bit of dust left on their cars as the rain washes it out of the skies.”

 The term ‘blood rain’ is often used loosely to describe rain mixed with high concentrations of red dust.